LandonTrev/VirtualBox-Security-Lab/README.md

 ### Web Application Firewall: SafeLine

-To enhance the defensive capabilities of this HomeLab, SafeLine is installed on the Ubuntu (defender) VM as a web application firewall (WAF).
+To enhance the defensive capabilities of this HomeLab, ModSecurity is installed on the Ubuntu (defender) VM as a web application firewall (WAF).
 Its purpose is to sit in front of DVWA and filter incoming HTTP traffic, providing real-time protection against common web-based attacks such as:

 - SQL Injection (SQLi)
 - Cross-Site Scripting (XSS)